 A fixed-rate loan features a fixed payment amount over the life of the loan.
 The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but generally, payment amounts on these types of loans don't increase much.

 At the beginning of a a fixed-rate mortgage loan, most of your payment goes toward interest.
 This proportion gradually reverses itself as the loan ages.

-Most programs feature a "cap" that protects borrowers from sudden increases in monthly payments.
+Most ARM programs feature a "cap" that protects borrowers from sudden increases in monthly payments.
 There may be a cap on interest rate increases over the course of a year.
 For example: no more than a couple percent per year, even if the underlying index goes up by more than two percent.
-Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that your monthly payment can go up in a given period.
-The majority of ARMs also cap your rate over the life of the loan.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount that your monthly payment can go up during a given period.
+The majority of ARM products also cap your rate over the life of the loan.